IMPACT4Mech/continuous-time_data-driven_control/README.md

 - _surface_vessel_v1.m_: numerical example of data-driven output regulation.

-MATLAB functions used for the numerical examples:
+MATLAB functions used for the numerical examples (to be included in the same folder):

 - _canonical.m_: MATLAB function that computes the multivariable controller canonical form of a pair (A, B).